Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.8 No assembly; the main effort is handling the large piece
+Assembly 4.8 No assembly; handling the size is the main work

 Seat Comfort 4.0 Comfortable, but firm rather than plush